Spine Treatment Q&A

 - Shorter hospital stays

-Having minimally invasive spinal surgery also reduces your chances of complications and nerve damage.
+Having an ultra minimally invasive spinal procedure also reduces your chances of complications and nerve damage.

-Are there different types of minimally invasive spinal surgery?
+Are there different types of ultra minimally invasive spinal surgery?

-Dr. Lloydine Jacobs performs numerous minimally invasive spinal surgery procedures.
+Dr. Lloydine Jacobs performs numerous ultra minimally invasive spinal procedures.
 Some of the more common types include:

 - Discectomy: relieves pressure on spinal nerves